delta-rho/RHIPE/doc/_build/html/_sources/functions.txt

 because the user terminated (see ``rhkill``)).
 When ``async`` is TRUE, the function returns immediately, leaving the job running in the background on Hadoop.

-The function returns an object of class *jobtoken*.
+When ``async=TRUE``, function returns an object of class *jobtoken*.
 The generic function ``print.jobtoken``, displays the start time, duration (in seconds) and percent progress.
 This object can be used in calls to ``rhstatus``,``rhjoin`` and ``rhkill``.
+Otherwise is returns a list of counters and the job state.

 .. index:: rhstatus, rhcounter